Leselesel1234/asreview-makita/README.md

 The following table gives an overview of the available templates.
 See [Getting started](#getting-started) for instructions on usage.

 > Note: If no seed is set with the template command, the default seed is used.
 While this is important for the reproducibility of the results, it may lead to long-term bias.
-To avoid seed-related bias across different simulation studies, a seed should be for the prior records and models.
+To avoid seed-related bias across different simulation studies, a seed should be set for the prior records and models.

 ### Basic template